MicrosoftDocs/learn/learn-pr/communication-services/send-sms/includes/5-summary.md

 In this module you learned:

 * What Azure Communication Services is and how to create an Azure Communication Services resource.
-* How to provision an SMS-enabled phone number using the Azure Portal.
+* How to provision an SMS-enabled phone number using the Azure portal.
 * How to send an SMS message using this phone number from a C# console app.

 ## Clean up